ryanklee/think-taink/docs/problem_statements.md

 ## 5. Long-term Adaptation and Learning in AI Agents as Evolving Entities

 Problem Statement: Developing AI agents (represented as entities in our domain model) capable of long-term adaptation and learning across various domains and tasks remains a significant challenge, particularly in maintaining consistent performance while acquiring new skills and adapting to complex, dynamic environments.
+This challenge extends to balancing individual agent learning with the emergence of collective intelligence in multi-agent systems.

 References:
 - [DOC001] Domain Model and Research Summary